moq-wg/wg-materials/interim-25-09-hybrid/arrangements.md

 # Basics

-The meeting will be 22-25 September 2025, Toronto, Ontario, at Cisco's offic:
+The meeting will be 22-25 September 2025, Toronto, Ontario, at Cisco's office:

 88 Queens Quay West​
 Suite 2900​